 If milfoil is not controlled, it will almost surely out-compete and displace native plants in Crooked Lake; much like it did after it first invaded the lake.
-However, actively controlling milfoil while also maintaining a healthy, diverse, and abundant native plant community will slow the establishment (or reestablishment) of milfoil.
+However, actively controlling milfoil while also maintaining a healthy, diverse, and abundant native plant community may slow the reestablishment of milfoil.
 Although no native plants can prevent the establishment of milfoil, dense, carpet-forming native plants like coontail and muskgrass may provide the greatest protection against a rapid resurgence of milfoil infestations.
-Both of these native plants can rapidly colonize a form dense growth that can beat milfoil at its own game - blocking out light and preventing the growth of other plants.
+Both of these native plants can rapidly colonize and form dense growth that can beat milfoil at its own game - blocking out light and preventing the growth of other plants.
 In addition, coontail is very tolerant of low light.
 This allows it to persist throughout the year (even under the ice in winter) and may allow it to survive in areas shaded by milfoil.
 Given the dominance of coontail and muskgrass in our study plots, these plants should be expected to rapidly colonize areas where milfoil is controlled; coontail in northern and deeper portions of the lake, muskgrass in southern and shallower areas of Crooked Lake.
 Although this is generally desirable for the reasons detailed above, these plants can also grow very densely and create areas of nuisance near shore, particularly in nutrient-rich lakes.

-Consequently, future plant management goals for the lake should include strategies to (1) maintain a low abundance of milfoil, (2) promote increased diversity of native plants in the lake (see Smart et al. 1998), and (3) control nutrients.
+Future plant management goals for the lake should include the following: